rarelygoeshere/OldSchoolSitesCatalogue/README.md

 # OldSchoolSitesCatalogue
 A list of all the old-school sites I can find.
 Websites fitting into this umbrella tend to be lightweight and have aesthetics reminiscent of Web 1.0.
+The sites do not necessarily have to be old to be included.

 There aren't many restrictions or limitations on adding more sites to this list, so feel free to make a pull request and contribute.